-The reasons for this are often linked to changing perceptions of the role and importance of school in the life of the young person.
-In addition, the challenge and management studying for examinations often overwhelms the student who frequently responds by opting out.
+The reasons for this are often linked to changing perceptions of the role and importance of studying for examinations which often overwhelms the student leading to a decline in mental health and well -being and subsequent opting out.
 Once this cycle starts, it is very difficult for the young person to break the pattern which inevitably becomes one of underachievement, failure and even alienation.